oscarbrodas/Go-Goal/Sprint4.md

  - No Goal - check if an exception is raised when a goal is entered with no data
  - Complete Goal - Click complete and see if that info is saved when reloaded
  - Delete Goal - Click delete options and see if goal is gone when reloaded
+ - Add Benchmark - Tests to see if a benchmark was properly added to the database with the proper foreign key to the appropriate goals object
+ - Get Benchmarks - tests proper getting of benchmarks, checks if no benchmark is returned when no benchmark exists, and tests for when input goal ID does not exist